On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: Terminology and facts

-\begin{lem} The closed subset $Z_{S_*}$, viewed as a reduced closed subscheme of $U_{S_*}$, is isomorphic to an affine space of dimension $d(S_*)$. \end{lem}

-These results culminate in a main result of \cite{Reineke:05}, the existence of a cell decomposition of $\Hilb_{d,n}$.
+These results lead to a main result of \cite{Reineke:05}, the existence of a cell decomposition of $\Hilb_{d,n}$.
 By definition, a cell decomposition of a variety is a descending sequence of closed subsets such that the successive complements are isomorphic to affine spaces.
 Define $A_{S_*} := \Hilb_{d,n} - \bigcup_{S'_* < S_*} U_{S'_*}$.
-Enumerating the forests of $\FF_{d,n}$ lexicographically, say $S_*^1 < \ldots < S_*^u$, and abbreviating $A_i := A_{S_*^i}$, we obtain a filtration
+Enumerating the forests of $\FF_{d,n}$ lexicographically, say $S_*^1 < \cdots < S_*^u$, and abbreviating $A_i := A_{S_*^i}$, we obtain a filtration

 by closed subsets satisfying $A_i - A_{i+1} = Z_{S_*^i}$.
 Cutting a long story short: